Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

 - [ ] [CVPR 2020 Workshop] Meta-Learning for Few-Shot Land Cover Classification
 - [x] [OCEANS 2020] A Comparison of Few-Shot Learning Methods for Underwater Optical and Sonar Image Classification
     * K-means enhance the prototypes, similar to my previous papers.
+- [ ] [InterSpeech 2020] AdaDurIAN: Few-shot Adaptation for Neural Text-to-Speech with DurIAN

 # Arxiv
 ## Summary